robertkirkman/Saturn-Studio/README.md

 * Left click to spawn a new Mario
 * Right click him to modify his properties (or use the Marios menu incase it doesn't work)
+* Mouse based camera controls
   * Hold left click to pan the camera
   * Hold right click to rotate it
   * Use the scrollwheel to zoom in and out
   * Hold left shift to zoom slower
   * Hold left ctrl to zoom faster
+* Keyboard based camera controls
+  * WSAD to move, W and S is forward and backward respectively
+  * Holding P makes the W and S keys up and down respectively
+  * Holding O makes the camera rotate instead
+  * Left shift to move slower
+  * Left ctrl to move faster